Modeling Species Distributions in Continental Water Bodies

 different lines both with the same hydrological data, but different

 bioclimatic data.
-The use of lines_as_sdm_area = TRUE
+The use of lines_as_sdm_area = TRUE takes

 more time to run, but is very precise for continental water bodies

 modeling.
-For other arguments meaning see ?sdm_area
+For other arguments meaning see ?sdm_area.

 sa <- sdm_area(rivs,